Flag of the European Union EU Clinical Trials Register Help

 End point description

 Event-free survival (EFS) excluding second primary non-breast cancer (SPNBC) is defined as the time from enrollment to the first occurrence of one of the following events: breast cancer progression; breast cancer recurrence; or death from any cause.
 Ipsilateral or contralateral in situ disease and SPNBC (including in situ carcinomas and non-melanoma skin cancers) will not be counted as progressive disease or relapse.
+The number analyzed at each landmark timepoint represents the number of participants who were remaining at risk for an event.

 End point type